displaymodule/DM_AR_DevKit/DM_AR_sensor_display_demo/README.md

 ## API Notes
 AR Glass development kit get sensor data and control display via USB communication with STM32.

-V1.0 version's USB device vendor id is 0x0533
+V1.0 version's USB device vendor id is 0x0533,

 Product id is 0x3333

 ## Sensor Demo
 we show an example how to get Gyroscope data and acordingly render the cube rotation (see CalibratedGyroscopeProvider.java).

 In the same time, we also provide accelerometer and compass sensor fusion and render the cube (see AccelerometerCompassProvider.java)

 ***NOTE:***
 Change currentOrientationProvider from CalibratedGyroscopeProvider to AccelerometerCompassProvider at CubeActivity.java, you can using accelerometer and compass sensor fusion.

 The default is using CalibratedGyroscopeProvider.

+'
-//currentOrientationProvider = new AccelerometerCompassProvider(getApplicationContext(), mGlassSensor);
+currentOrientationProvider = new AccelerometerCompassProvider(getApplicationContext(), mGlassSensor);
-currentOrientationProvider = new CalibratedGyroscopeProvider(getApplicationContext(), mGlassSensor);
+currentOrientationProvider = new CalibratedGyroscopeProvider(getApplicationContext(), mGlassSensor);'

 ## How to get sensor data?
 1. The only thing you need care is the Class USBSensorCallback.